Derek Brown (politician)

-Derek Edwin Brown (born May 26, 1971) is an American lawyer and politician who is serving as the 22nd Attorney General of Utah since 2025.
-A member of the Republican Party, he served as a member of the Utah House of Representatives from his election in 2010, until his departure in 2014.
+Derek Edwin Brown (born May 26, 1971) is an American lawyer and politician who is serving as the 22nd attorney general of Utah since 2025.
+A member of the Republican Party, he served as a member of the Utah House of Representatives from his election in 2010 until his departure in 2014.
 He represented House District 49, which constitutes the Sandy and Cottonwood Heights areas.
 Brown left the legislature in January 2014, when he was selected by U.S. Senator Mike Lee to be his deputy chief of staff and state director.
 He has served as legal counsel to Sens.
 Bob Bennett and Orrin Hatch, and also practiced law at two international law firms.

 Biography

 Brown is married to Emilie de Azevedo Brown, the daughter of Lex de Azevedo.
-The couple has four children and live in Cottonwood Heights, Utah.
+The couple has four children and lives in Cottonwood Heights, Utah.

-Brown graduated from Brigham Young University in 1996 with his B.A. in English, and minor degrees in music and business management.
+Brown graduated from Brigham Young University in 1996 with his B.A. in English and minor degrees in music and business management.
 He and his wife were members of BYU's touring performance group, the Young Ambassadors.
 In 2000, he graduated from Pepperdine University School of Law, where he was editor-in-chief of the Pepperdine Law Review.
 While at Pepperdine, he also received the First Place Advocate award in the school's Dalsimer Moot Court Competition, as well as the annual Sorenson Writing Award for a published legal comment he wrote on tort law.

 After law school, he was a law clerk to Justice Ruggero J. Aldisert of the United States Court of Appeals for the Third Circuit, based in Philadelphia.
-Following, his time with the U.S. Court of Appeals he then practiced law in Washington, D.C., with the international law firm Sidley & Austin.
+Following his time with the U.S. Court of Appeals, he practiced law in Washington, D.C., with the international law firm Sidley & Austin.

 Brown left Sidley & Austin when U.S. Senator Bob Bennett asked him to serve as his chief counsel in Washington, D.C.
 Several years later, Brown relocated his family to his home state of Utah, where he served as counsel to U.S. Senator Orrin Hatch.
 Brown is an attorney licensed in the state of Utah.

 Brown was elected in November 2010 to the Utah House of Representatives with 55.87% of the vote, defeating Democratic incumbent Jay Seegmiller.
 Brown won his election in 2012 with approximately 60% of the vote.
 He served in the House until accepting a position as Deputy Chief of Staff for United States Senator Mike Lee in 2014, where he managed policy and legal matters for the Senator, and served as the Utah State Director.
-After Senator Lee was re-elected in late 2016, Brown returned to governments work.
+After Senator Lee was re-elected in late 2016, Brown returned to government work.
 He joined Utah Government Relations Firm Lincoln Hill Partners, where he represented technology and healthcare clients.
 When Brown began his campaign for Attorney General, he stopped his government relations work.